 Over the years, I’ve made many recipes that use vegan pesto.
-On this website, you’ll find recipes like my vegan pesto pasta, green goddess pizza, and pesto stuffed mushrooms.
 For each recipe, I usually make a slight variation of my basic pesto recipe.

 But in all those years, I’ve never actually dedicated a post to my basic pesto recipe.
 And so, I figured it was time It is, after all, the most amazing condiment/sauce/topping/spread/etc. EVER.

 So let’s take a look at how to make the BEST vegan pesto recipe.

 Pesto is a sauce or condiment that originated from Italy.
 At its base, pesto is made up of a few basic ingredients: basil, garlic, olive oil, and lemon juice.
 Commonly added ingredients are pine nuts (or other types of nuts such as macadamia nuts, cashews, or almonds), parmesan cheese, greens such as kale, arugula, or spinach, and sometimes added herbs such as parsley, mint, or cilantro.